LATIN AMERICA: Was U.S. Worried About Israeli Inroads?

 The company, based outside of Tel Aviv, also did work in Africa and Eastern Europe.
 A company promotional video includes praise from then-Colombian Minister of Defense Juan Manuel Santos. who is now Colombia’s president.

 UPI reports that other Israeli defense manufacturers – not just Global CST – are still active in South America.
 Argentina and Ecuador bought military equipment from Israel last year, UPI said.
 But in 2009, Colombia changed its mind about buying Israeli-made Hermes-450 unmanned aerial vehicles.

 Entry filed under: Counter Insurgency, Latin America, National Security and Defense, Special Operations, Weaponry and Equipment.
-Tags: aerospace, Colombia, Counter Insurgency, counter terrorism, Defense, drug smuggling, Israel, Latin America, military aviation, Panama, Peru.
+Tags: aerospace, Colombia, Counter Insurgency, counter terrorism, drug smuggling, Israel, Latin America, military aviation, Panama, Peru, Topics.